What we are doing

 It's an ambitious target but as one of the first councils in the country to declare a climate and biodiversity emergency, we believe we should be leading the way to support the town's residents, visitors and those who work here to cut greenhouse gas emissions from the whole town as close to zero as possible.

-You can download the Climate Emergency Strategy and Action Plan to read more about what the council is doing.
+Read the Climate Emergency Strategy and Action Plan and our actions below to find out what the council is doing.

 What we have been doing